The location of high-degree vertices in weighted recursive graphs with bounded random weights: Definitions and main results

+Similar results hold in the~\ref{ass:beta} case as well.
+In the~\ref{ass:gamma} case slightly different behaviour is observed, where additional higher-order terms in the rescaling of the labels of high-degree vertices are required.
+We have deferred the results regarding these two cases to Section~\ref{sec:examples}, since they are similar in nature to Theorems~\ref{thrm:conddegloc} and~\ref{thrm:deglocwrt} but of independent interest.
+Moreover, the results in Theorems~\ref{thrm:conddegloc} and~\ref{thrm:deglocwrt}, as well as the results presented in Section~\ref{sec:examples}, also hold when we consider the WRT with \emph{random out-degree}, as discussed in Remark~\ref{remark:def}.

-\textbf{Discussion, open problems and outline of the paper}\\ For the proof of Theorem~\ref{thrm:bddloc}, only the asymptotic growth rate of the maximum degree of the WRG model, as proved by Lodewijks and Ortgiese in~\cite[Theorem $2.9$, Bounded case]{LodOrt21}, is required to prove the growth rate of the location of the maximum degree in the WRG model.
+\textbf{Discussion, open problems and outline of the paper}\\ For the proof of Theorem~\ref{thrm:bddloc}, only the asymptotic growth-rate of the maximum degree of the WRG model, as proved by Lodewijks and Ortgiese in~\cite[Theorem $2.9$, Bounded case]{LodOrt21} (Theorem~\ref{thrm:bddmax} here), is required to prove the growth rate of the location of the maximum degree in the WRG model.
 It uses a slightly more careful approach compared to the proof of~\cite[Theorem $2.9$, Bounded case]{LodOrt21}, which allows us to determine the range of vertices which obtain the maximum degree.
-Moreover, in the opinion of the author, it allows for a more intuitive understanding and interpretation of the main result compared to the continuous-time branching process embedding techniques used by Banerjee and Bhamidi in~\cite{BanBha20} to prove the asymptotic behaviour of the location of the maximum degree in the random recursive tree model.
-Of course, we do note that the techniques of Banerjee and Bhamidi are applicable to a vast range of evolving random graph models whereas the ideas presented here are specifically tailored to the WRG, WRT and RRT models.

-In recent work by Eslava, the author and Ortgiese~\cite{EslLodOrt21}, more refined asymptotic behaviour of the maximum degree is presented for the weighted recursive tree model (WRT), that is, the WRG model with $m=1$, under additional assumptions on the vertex-weight distribution.
+In recent work by Eslava, the author, and Ortgiese~\cite{EslLodOrt21}, more refined asymptotic behaviour of the maximum degree is presented for the weighted recursive tree model (WRT), that is, the WRG model with $m=1$, under additional assumptions on the vertex-weight distribution.
 We refine their proofs to allow for an extension of their results and to obtain higher-order results for the location of high-degree vertices.
 Whether either of these results can be extended to the case $m>1$ is an open problem to date.